mhavey/marklogic/uml2es/examples/hrexcel/README.md

 For comparison, we will load the HR UML model from examples/hr.
 Run the following:

-gradle -PenvironmentName=local -PmodelName=DHFEmployeeSample -i uDeployModel
+gradle -b uml2es.gradle -PenvironmentName=local -PmodelName=DHFEmployeeSample -i uDeployModel

 Confirm:
 - Content DB now has, in addition to the documents created in the previous step, the following documents